iamapinan/HomePlace/README.md

 ![Logo](src/images/icons/logo_1.png)

-# HomePlace
-I make this app for idea proving for food order app.
+I make this app for idea proving for marketplace app.
 You can use this app as a example to learn how to code react-native app.
-Version 1.0

 ![Build Status](https://github.com/iamapinan/HomePlace/workflows/Java%20CI%20with%20Gradle/badge.svg)